 Although I highly recommend getting your probiotics from fermented foods, I do believe that probiotic supplements have their place.
-Whether you are traveling and don’t have access to cultured foods or maybe you have a family member who isn’t quite adjusted to the taste of fermented veggies.
-Whatever your circumstance, probiotic supplements do come often come in handy.
+Whether you are traveling and don’t have access to cultured foods, probiotics can be great for you.

 2. Take a prebiotic with your probiotic.

-The one thing I was unaware of when I first began to take probiotic supplements regularly was the importance of taking a prebiotic along with my my probiotics.
+The one thing I was unaware of when I first began to take probiotic supplements was the importance of taking a prebiotic.
 The purpose of a prebiotic is to provide ‘food’ for your beneficial bacteria.
 By nourishing your healthy gut flora with prebiotics, you help the good bacteria from your probiotic grow and survive in your gut.

-If you are taking a probiotic supplement, be sure to make sure that it includes a prebiotic.
-You can derive prebiotic from a natural food source.
+If you are taking a probiotic supplement, be sure that it includes a prebiotic.
+You also can derive prebiotics from a natural food source.
 Starches such as sweet potatoes, yams, yucca root, and other tubers usually work great for most people.
 However, there are many other prebiotic rich foods such as follows:

 When I first began to take probiotics, I would take them in capsule form.
 I knew nothing about the magical benefits of taking them in the form of fermented or ‘cultured’ foods.
 So, I would willingly fork out $50.00 for my month’s supply.

 After a few moths of this, Jake, my then fiance, taught me that although probiotic capsules were great, fermented vegetables contain 100 times more probiotics than a supplement.

 A study conducted by Dr. Natasha Campbell-McBride showed that one serving of fermented vegetables produced by probiotic starter cultures was equal to an entire bottle of a high potency probiotic.